samsieber/subgit-sync/README.md

  ## To Do
  * Implement setup for new args mode
+    * Setup
         * Runs the setup
+            * Need to add a empty ref upstream too (if it doesn't exist)
         * Copies itself as the pre-receive and then symlinks itself as the post update script
+        * Runs the sync all
         * Maybe add a way to symlink the pre-receive too?
+    * Sync all
+        * Syncs each ref that exists upstream
+        * Removes refs that don't exist upstream
+    * Sync branch
+        * Sync or remove the branch
+    * Precommit Hook
+        * Read the branch info from the stdin
+        * Sync to upstream
+        * Push - rollback if there's an error
+    * Pass to subgit
+        * Calls the hook in the subgit repo to do the appropriate logic
+            * Might need to set the git_dir variable - do we need one of those?

  * Setup tests using the post-parsing data

  * Add support for more branches / repos - maybe add a filter in the data file?